wfaultms/cintel-03-data/README.md

 Don't be concerned by the large number of files.
 Each has a relatively small, specific purpose.
 Data analysts often use standard ways of organizing their work.

-Check out [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/#directory-structure) - one of many cookie cutter templates recommending reusable project structures.
+🚀 Rocket Tip: Check out [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/#directory-structure) - one of many cookie cutter templates recommending reusable project structures.

 ## Illustration